brittanyjoiner15/eui-event-template/docs/research-notes.md

-#### This file includes research done to assist improve the app, including suggestions for new features or technologies.
+#### This file includes research done to improve the app, including suggestions for new features or technologies.

 - Update the table below  with the following information:
     - Description of the technology or feature.